ocaml/ocaml.org/data/tutorials/language/3ds_06_options.md

 - : 'a option = None
 ```

-Here are:
+Here we have:
 * 42, stored inside an `option` using the `Some` constructor and
 * the `None` value, which doesn't store anything.

-The option type is useful when the lack of data is better handled as a special value (_i.e.,_ `None`) rather than an exception.
+The option type is useful when the lack of data is better handled as the special value `None` rather than an exception.
 It is the type-safe version of returning error values.
-Since no data has any special meaning, confusion between regular values and the absence of value is impossible.
+Since no wrapped data has any special meaning, confusion between regular values and the absence of value is impossible.

 ## Exceptions _vs_ Options

-The function `Sys.getenv : string -> string` from the OCaml standard library allows us to query the value of an environment variable; however, it throws an exception if the variable is not defined.
+The function `Sys.getenv : string -> string` from the OCaml standard library queries the value of an environment variable; however, it throws an exception if the variable is not defined.
 On the other hand, the function `Sys.getenv_opt : string -> string option` does the same, except it returns `None` if the variable is not defined.
 Here is what may happen if we try to access an undefined environment variable:
 ```ocaml
 # Sys.getenv "UNDEFINED_ENVIRONMENT_VARIABLE";;
 Exception: Not_found.

 # Sys.getenv_opt "UNDEFINED_ENVIRONMENT_VARIABLE";;
 - : string option = None
 ```